-If your video host does not give you visibility into where your videos are being played online, then you can set up Google Alerts for the exact title of your video or your brand name – basically any phrase that would help signal to you that it was your content.
+If you don’t have visibility into where your videos are being played online, then set up Google Alerts for the exact title of your video or your brand name.
+Any word or phrase that would signify your content would work.
 This way, you will receive an alert in your inbox if your video shows up anywhere online.

 Control Access To Your Videos

 Whether embedding your videos on a website you already own, or sharing them on landing pages via a professional video hosting platform, you’ll want to regulate access to your videos.
 The idea is to narrow your audience down to only trusted individuals.
 The sensitivity of your video content will determine exactly how narrow your audience should be.

 This way, you can make sure only approved viewers can watch your videos.
 Also, you can revoke access as needed.
 Even better, you can track viewers by email address very closely with the tools SproutVideo provides.
 If you can identify everyone who is watching your videos, the chances they will fall into the wrong hands diminish greatly.

 If You’re Embedding Your Videos

 If you are embedding your videos on your website, you can put them behind a login wall so that only people with permission can view them.
 To do so with videos hosted on SproutVideo, set your videos to Private, and then publish your embed code on pages behind the login wall.

 Your videos will not show up anywhere besides where you embedded them, and will not be searchable on the SproutVideo platform.

 If you do not want your videos showing up elsewhere on the web, do not enable downloads.
 Once a video is downloaded, you cannot take it back, and your control over it will be greatly diminished.